aseroff/check/README.md

 1. mentions on users
 1. comment on checkins
-1. more useful side pane on home screen
+1. more useful side pane on home screen slash more/better discovery
 1. AMP session control & more
 1. React elements
 1. facebook?